itiut/tpch-patches/README.md

 tpch-patches
 ====

-Patches to run TPC-H benchmark on PostgreSQL and MySQL.
+Patches to run TPC-H benchmark on PostgreSQL and MySQL

 Supported version